jamie120/ms3-eat-vegan-recipes/testing.md

 # **DevTools**

-Google DevTools was used within Google Chrome on MacOS throughout the development process.
+Google DevTools was used within Google Chrome on macOS throughout the development process.

 * Testing responsiveness of the site across several device models.
-    * Media queries written accordingly to support major devices available in devtool testing environment.
+    * Media queries are written accordingly to support major devices available in dev tool testing environment.

-* Target elements and style with CSS, to test potential changes prior to coding them into relevant HTML.
+* Target elements and style with CSS, to test potential changes before coding them into relevant HTML.

-* Console used to support development of JavaScript code.
+* Console used to support the development of JavaScript code.
     * console.log used at various points to check values of variables and function outputs, whilst developing logic for site.
     * Upon site completion - the console was checked for any errors
     * Once the site was completed, the console was checked for any errors on each page :white_check_mark: